NexPlayer/Unity-SDK/basic/licensing.md

 # Licensing
-This feature is currently only operational on **Android Platform**.
+This feature is currently only operational on **Android & iOS Platforms**.

 A remote licensing system provides streaming service for users that are under a license registered by NexPlayer.
 In order to authorize playback, please enter the license key which was provided to you in the License Key field shown below: